EtherealEngine/etherealengine-docs/docs/03_manual/04_host/01_installation/03_windowsWSL.md

-import CloneInstructions from './_cloneInstructions.md' import AcceptCertificates from './_acceptCertificates.md'
+import CloneInstructions from '../partials/_cloneInstructions.md' import AcceptCertificates from '../partials/_acceptCertificates.md' import PythonUbuntu from '../partials/_pythonUbuntu.md' import MakeUbuntu from '../partials/_makeUbuntu.md'

 # Installing on Windows with WSL2